 In assessing external coherence, the third caveat-bias introduced by the assumptions regarding migration, mortality, and reporting- should also be considered.
 The fact that the 1979 proportions are systematically lower at every age than 1989 may suggest that the less educated have slightly worse survival chances or higher out-migration rates than the better educated.
-An upward bias in reporting events more distant in the past is to be expected, although in the present case the bias would seem to be nil, because, subtracting the percentage for each birth year for 1999 from 2009, we find the mean difference is a miniscule 0.2 percentage points and the median is 0.0.
-We conclude that the coherence of Kenyan censuses with respect to primary schooling completed is exceedingly high, comparable to coherence rankings for developed countries (based on secondary completed), despite the fact that primary education is not yet universal even for the youngest generation of Kenyans.
+An upward bias in reporting events more distant in the past is to be expected, although in the present case the bias would seem to be nil, because, subtracting the percentage for each birth year for 1999 from 2009, we find the mean difference is a miniscule 0.2 percentage points and the median is zero.
+We conclude that the coherence of Kenyan censuses with respect to primary education completed is exceedingly high, comparable to coherence rankings for developed countries (based on secondary completed), despite the fact that primary education is not yet universal even for the youngest generation of Kenyans.

 Nigeria.
-For a second test, we turn to Nigeria, where the microdata are not from population censuses but instead are nationally representative samples, General Household Surveys (GHS), conducted by the National Bureau of Statistics.
+For a second test, we turn to Nigeria, where the microdata are not from population censuses but rather are nationally representative samples, the General Household Surveys (GHS), conducted by the National Bureau of Statistics.
 While the GHS is conducted annually and all are disseminated by IPUMS-International, our initial discussion focusses on only two: 2006/7 (April-March) and 2010/11 (July-March).

-GHS Instructions to field workers are relatively un-changing, but the form has changed significantly and may be the source of some confusion not only for interviewees but also for field workers and data processing personnel.
-To examine this issue in detail, from www.ipums.org/international click "Browse and Select Data," "Select Samples," pick "Nigeria," "Submit Sample Selections," from the Variable selection Person drop-down menu select, "Education," click "EDATTAN," and finally click the "Questionnaire Text" tab on the variables metadata page https://international.ipums.org/international-action/variables/EDATTAN#questionnaire\text\section.
-To appreciate the differing text and lay-outs from survey-to-survey, scroll through the 1,557 words which appear.
-The 2006/7 form has space to code two digits.
+Instructions to field workers for the GHS are relatively un-changing, but the form has changed significantly and may be the source of some confusion for field workers and data processing personnel.
+To examine this issue, simply click the "Questionnaire Text" tab on the variables metadata page https://international.ipums.org/international-action/variables/EDATTAN#questionnaire_text_section and scroll through the 1,557 words of text which appear.
+The 2006/7 form has blank spaces to code two digits.
 For 2007/8 - 2009/10 nineteen pre-coded tick boxes are offered.
-For an individual completing only the first year of primary the field worker ticked the "03" box and for sixth year completed "09".
-For the 2010/11 survey, the form offers a composite scheme totalling twenty-seven boxes with the first digit indicating level and the second the number of years completed.
-Thus for primary with six years completed the interviewer ticked box "16".
+For a person completing only the first year of primary the field worker ticked the "03" box and for sixth year completed "09" was ticked.
+In 2010/11 the form offers a composite scheme totalling twenty-seven boxes with the first digit indicating level and the second the number of years completed.
+Thus for primary with six years completed the box "16" is ticked.

-Overall, a low level of coherence is apparent in the summary statistics: $R^2$ =.38, b=.46, and the mean difference is five percentage points.
+Overall, a low level of coherence is apparent in the summary statistics: R^2 =.38, b=.46, and the mean difference is five percentage points.
 Indeed, in terms of coherence, the General Household Survey samples are among the lowest in the entire IPUMS-International collection.
-To discount error in one or another of the samples, we examined the entire series of surveys to construct a matrix of correlations and regression coefficients, only to find that low coherence characterizes the entire lot (Table 4).
+To discount error in one or another of the samples, we computed a complete matrix of correlations and regression coefficients for the series of surveys, only to find that low coherence characterizes the entire lot (Table 4).